Food provides the nutrition you need to grow, develop, and sustain life.

 Other potential complications include blood clots, fluid and electrolyte imbalances, liver dysfunction, and problems with blood sugar metabolism.

 Therefore, to prevent or treat these complications, the interdisciplinary team — consisting of the physician, dietitian, pharmacist and nurse — should carefully manage your TPN.

 It’s often the only feasible option for people who have a functioning GI tract, who need bowel rest, or who cannot meet their nutritional needs orally.

-There are many complications associated with total parental nutrition, but these can be avoided with the ongoing support of the interdisciplinary team who are trained in nutrition support, like registered dietitians.
+There are many complications associated with TPN, but these can be avoided with the ongoing support of the interdisciplinary team who are trained in nutrition support, like registered dietitians.